 Sizes: XXS-XL, 0-12

-Our Review: This is one of Em’s favorite brands right now!
+Our Review: This is one of Em’s favorite brands!
 (You can watch her video review of the romper above right here.)
 If you’re the “save up, buy once, buy for life” type, Frank & Eileen ABSOLUTELY needs to be on your radar.
 They’re a women-owned, women-led business producing ethical, sustainable pieces that’ll stand the test of time.
-I mean, that shacket?
+I mean, that dress?
 Those chinos?
-Even the cut of the t-shirt is considered and a little special!
+Even the cut of the henley is considered and a little special!
 If you have the budget and you’re ready to buy *THE* basic that you’ll turn to for the rest of your life, this is a great option.
+Also if you would like a little discount use code: ESCAPE and it will remove $50 from your cart at checkout.
+One time use only and is good through 9/1/24.

 The Great